Smart Snacks in School

 - Alliance for a Healthier Generation Smart Snacks Calculator - Tool to assess food product compliance with the federal requirements for Smart Snacks in Schools.

-- List of Acceptable Foods and Beverages - This resource developed by Connecticut State Department of Education, provides a list of acceptable food and beverage items that meet Smart Snacks.
+- List of Acceptable Foods and Beverages - Resource developed by Connecticut State Department of Education.
 Note: all products still need to be determined compliant by the nutrition calculator with a calculator print out for documentation.

 Communication with school staff and school groups is key to successful compliance of Smart Snacks.
 It is the role of school nutrition to ensure that everyone that sells foods and beverages to students during the school day is aware of the Smart Snacks standards and provides assistance in meeting the standards.
 Below are some resources that can assist School Nutrition as they work with school groups on Smart Snacks compliance.